 }

-// No attribute, no per-train auth check
+// No attribute, no per-train auth check.
+Valid only because this train is not

 public class PingTrain : ServiceTrain<PingInput, PongOutput>, IPingTrain